Department Chair: Brian T. Livingston

-All entering students who declare a major in a degree program offered by this department need to participate in the College of Natural Sciences and Mathematics' Science Safari to Success (for first time freshmen) or EONS (Enrollment and Orientation in the Natural Sciences and Mathematics for transfer students) Program.
-These programs are held in June‑July for those starting in the Fall Semester and in January for those starting in the Spring Semester.
+All entering students who declare a major in a degree program offered by this department need to contact the College of Natural Sciences and Mathematics' Academic Advising Center (HSCI 164) and participate in the College's Science Safari to Success (for first time freshmen) or EONS (Enrollment and Orientation in the Natural Sciences and Mathematics for transfer students) Program.
+These programs are held in July for those starting in the Fall Semester and in January for those starting in the Spring Semester.
 Department advisors will be available to provide an overview of the students' chosen baccalaureate degree program, to assist with academic advisement, to provide information on the many career opportunities available, and to aid students in enrolling in classes.
 Contact the Jensen Student Access to Sciences and Mathematics Center (HSCI 164) or department office for additional information.

 This annual departmental award provides supply and travel support for thesis research projects.
 Graduate students submit research proposals to the department's Graduate Studies Committee, which grants funding to the more meritorious proposals.